-- 7. Ethernet Connections.
-As for the previous step, assign IPv6 addresses to the Ethernet point to point connections. - 8.
+- 6. Ethernet Connections.
+As for the previous step, assign IPv6 addresses to the Ethernet point-to-point connections. - 7.
 Ping Test #1.
 Ping all physically connected subnets of the neighbouring routers.
 If the physically connected subnets are unreachable, consult with your neighbouring teams as to what might be wrong.
 Don't ignore the problem it may not go away.
 Use the following commands to troubleshoot the connection:

 '''

-show ipv6 neighbors: Shows the ipv6 neighbour cacheshow ipv6 interface <interface> <number>: Interface status and configurationshow ipv6 interface: Summary of IP interface status and configuration
+show ipv6 neighbors : Shows the ipv6 neighbour cache show ipv6 interface <interface> <number> : Interface status and configuration : Summary of IP interface status and configuration

 '''

-- 9. Assign IPv6 Addresses to Loopback Interfaces.
+- 8. Assign IPv6 Addresses to Loopback Interfaces.
 While there is no need for a Loopback interface in this lab yet, it is still useful to configure an IPv6 address for it at this time.
 The loopback will be used for the iBGP peering later on in this lab.
 Note that OSPF and BGP router IDs are 32 bit integers and in IOS these are derived from the IPv4 address assigned to the Loopback interface (this has potential issues on network devices with no IPv4 address configured). - Q. Why do you think the lack of any IPv4 address on the router would problem?
 Ask the lab instructors to discuss.